VennDev/VPlaceHolder/README.md

 # Features
 - ✔ Support Title, Messages, ... all related to the chat displayed to the player.
 - ✔ Support Scoreboard, Bossbar, Form
-- ✔ Support Name Item in inventory player or all type inventories.
+- ✔ Support Name Item or Lore Item in inventory player or all type inventories.
 - ✔ Support asynchronous tasks coming from [LibVapmPMMP](https://github.com/VennDev/LibVapmPMMP) via Async and Promise methods

 # Notes